DanilSuits/probabilityKata/log.md

 boundary data behind.
 And second, that the method shows us that this invocation of the probability type is anemic; we're reaching into the data structure to extract values and put them back.

+## REFACTOR

+Here's the non-anemic version: we leave the data inside the probability type, and let it do its job.